'It was scary': Images show moment biker gang swarm car, before attacking motorist

 "Everyone swerved to avoid him.
 He was shirtless."

-"We drove past a red ute which was stationery with a smashed windscreen and a person was laying on the ground with wounds."
+"We drove past a red ute which was stationary with a smashed windscreen and a person was laying on the ground with wounds."

 Another witness, Ian Erasmus, was travelling towards Taupō when the large group of Tribesmen drove past him in the opposite direction.